 Capital Scholars Program

-- Intern at an organization of interest to you (options include, but are not limited to, the White House, Congress, courts, government agencies, lobbying and consulting firms, advocacy groups, media outlets, museums, think tanks, and non-profit organizations).
+Through the Capital Scholars Program, students experience Washington, D.C. as a summer intern and earn 6 upper division credits.
+Students work at organizations of interest to them — options include, but are not limited to, the White House, Congress, courts, government agencies, lobbying and consulting firms, advocacy groups, media outlets, museums, think tanks, and non-profit organizations.

 Program fee and scholarships

 The program fee includes ASU tuition and fees, housing, some group meals, business cards, and program excursions.
 Airfare, transportation, and daily meals are not included.
 Scholarships may be available for students with unmet financial need.

 Students live at Turnkey Housing Solutions, Meridian at Gallery Place, conveniently located in Chinatown with a community of fellow Sun Devils in centrally located, furnished, suite style apartments.

 Start your application today

 - Select the Program Search tab and enter “Capital Scholars” under the Program Name box to bring up the Capital Scholars brochure.
 If the application is available, you will have the option to select Apply Now.
 If it isn’t, select save the program by filling out the interest form.
 You will then be alerted once the application is open.

 - In addition to the application, you will need to upload an unofficial transcript, two academic or professional letters of recommendation, clear scans of your student ID and government issued ID.

 - Once applications are reviewed, students will interview with a selection committee.